contribsys/faktory_worker_go/README.md

   // use up to N goroutines to execute jobs mgr.Concurrency = 20
+  // wait up to 25 seconds to let jobs in progress finish mgr.ShutdownTimeout = 25 * time.Second

   // pull jobs from these queues, in this order of precedence mgr.ProcessStrictPriorityQueues("critical", "default", "bulk")